Njoro24/My-ClimateBE/DASHBOARD_README.md

 ## Overview

 The Climate Witness Dashboard now uses **real data** from the backend services, not demo data.
-All dashboard components connect to actual MeTTa-powered services that manage climate events, insurance, DAO governance, alerts, and community verification.
+All dashboard components connect to actual MeTTa-powered services that manage climate events, DAO governance, alerts, and community verification.

 ## Real Data Services